What's different during Covid-19

 Do you run the Alpha course?

-No, but we run a similar course for those thinking through the claims of Christianity, called 'Hope Explored'.
-Have a look at the 'Hope Explored' page for more details.
+No, but we run a similar course for those thinking through the claims of Christianity, called 'Christianity Explored Course'.
+Have a look at the 'Christianity Explored Course' page for more details.

 What do you believe?